 🧾 Step-by-Step Instructions

-1a.
-Let your chicken come to room temperature (about 15-30 minutes) and don't cook it right out of the fridge!
+About 15-30 minutes before cooking: Let your chicken come to room temperature.
+Don't cook it right out of the fridge!
 (This improves the texture of the final dish.)

 2a.
 Around the 20-30 minutes mark (20 for small and 30 for larger thighs), flip the chicken and simmer for 10 more minutes.